Rule 5101:2-9-36 | Additional requirements for children's crisis care facilities.

 (3) "Children's crisis care facility" does not include either of the following:

-(a) Any organization, society, association, school, agency, child guidance center, detention or rehabilitation facility, or children's clinic licensed, regulated, approved, operated under the direction of, or otherwise certified by the department of alcohol and drug addiction services, the department of education, a local board of education, the department of youth services, the department of mental health, or the department of developmental disabilities;
+(a) Any organization, society, association, school, agency, child guidance center, detention or rehabilitation facility, residential infant care center, or children's clinic licensed, regulated, approved, operated under the direction of, or otherwise certified by the department of education, a local board of education, the department of youth services, the department of mental health and addiction services, or the department of developmental disabilities;

 (b) Any individual who provides care for only a single-family group, placed there by their parents or other relative having custody.